shivraj-sambhus/Spam-Message-Prediction-Model/README.md

 # 1. Objective

 I want to build a predictive model that classifies a text message (SMS) as spam or not spam.
-In this project, I will use an unstructured dataset from 2012 found on the UC Irvine machine learning repository that contains SMS data from students of the National University of Singapore.
-Since the data is unstructured, I will need to first extract meaningful features from it and create a structured version of it.
+In this project, I will use an unstructured text dataset from 2012 found on the UC Irvine machine learning repository that contains SMS data from students of the National University of Singapore.
+Since the text is unstructured, I will need to first extract meaningful features from it and create a structured version of it.
 I will do this by creating an ETL pipeline and loading it in PostgreSQL to generate a materialized view used in the predictive model.
 To select the final model, I will use an iterative approach involving logistic regression, decision trees, and an XGBoost model.

 Link to the data: https://archive.ics.uci.edu/dataset/228/sms+spam+collection